SSW1 to SSW2 in Japan: Roadmap, Requirements, Exams and Employer Checklist

 Specified Skilled Worker No. 1 has a total period-of-stay limit.
-Specified Skilled Worker No. 2, by contrast, is an important option for skilled foreign workers who aim to work in Japan for the long term.
-To move toward No. 2, workers and employers must review eligible fields, exams, work experience, job duties, and the employer’s compliance system early.
+Specified Skilled Worker No. 2 is an important pathway for skilled foreign workers who aim to work in Japan for the long term.
+This article explains how workers and employers can prepare for the transition from SSW1 to SSW2 by checking eligible fields, exams, work experience, job duties, family accompaniment and employer compliance.

 Key conclusion: SSW No. 2 is not automatic just because a person has worked under SSW No. 1.
-The worker and employer should plan early by checking eligible fields, No. 2 evaluation exams, skilled work experience, employment contract conditions, employer compliance, and immigration notifications.
+The worker and employer should plan early by checking the eligible field, No. 2 evaluation exams, skilled work experience, employment contract conditions, social insurance, tax records, immigration notifications and field-specific standards.

-No. 2 requires confirmation of skilled-level ability through exams or other field-specific requirements.
-Exam timing and experience records matter.
+No. 2 requires confirmation of a higher skilled level through field-specific exams or other requirements.
+Exam timing and work experience records matter.

-Employment contract, wages, social insurance, taxes, notifications, councils, and field-specific standards must be reviewed.
+Employment contract, wages, social insurance, taxes, immigration notifications, councils and field-specific standards must be reviewed.

 SSW No. 1 is for foreign nationals engaged in work that requires a considerable degree of knowledge or experience in a specified industrial field.
 SSW No. 2 is for foreign nationals engaged in work that requires skilled proficiency in a specified industrial field.

 In practice, the major significance of No. 2 is that it allows a longer-term employment pathway, may permit accompaniment by spouse and children if requirements are met, and is not subject to the No. 1 support plan.
-However, moving to No. 2 does not eliminate employment-contract standards or employer notification obligations.
+However, moving to No. 2 does not eliminate employment-contract standards, employer notification obligations, or field-specific compliance requirements.

 | Item | SSW No. 1 | SSW No. 2 |